 The Radio Hill property appears to be on the western extension of the Porcupine-Destor Fault Zone, one of the most productive gold structures in the world.
-This has been a very active district recently, with Tahoe Resources Inc. (formerly Lake Shore Gold Corp) Timmins West mine 45 km away, plus Tahoe's recent 144 Zone discoveries, Goldcorp Inc.'s acquisition of the Borden Gold Project (85 km away) and Probe Metals Inc.'s recent acquisition of the Ivanhoe project located to Pen Gold's west and the West Porcupine and Ross properties to the east.
-The Radio Hill property represents prospective land for gold exploration and adjoins the Pen Gold property.
+This has been a very active district recently, with Tahoe Resources Inc. (formerly Lake Shore Gold Corp) Timmins West mine 45 km away, plus Tahoe's recent 144 Zone discoveries, Goldcorp Inc.'s acquisition of the Borden Gold project (85 km away) and Probe Metals Inc.'s recent acquisition of the Ivanhoe project located to Pen Gold's west and the West Porcupine and Ross properties to the east.
+The Radio Hill property represents prospective land for gold exploration and adjoins the Pen Gold property that forms part of the camp consolidation announced by GFG Resources Inc's acquisition of Rapier Gold announced in November 2017 and closed in February 2018.